 A standard Audible membership, which has recently been renamed from Audible Gold to Audible Premium Plus, has two different parts.

 Firstly, you receive one Audible credit per month.
 You can exchange this for any audiobook you want from Audible’s entire catalog.
 You own this audiobook and you can listen to it whenever and how often you want.
 And you can still listen to these books even after you cancel Audible!

 Secondly, you get access to a Netflix-like catalog of audiobooks.
 This is called Audible Plus.
 You don’t own these audiobooks and you only get access to them while you have a paid membership.
 But you can listen to any and all of these audiobooks.
 It’s unlimited, like Netflix or Kindle Unlimited.
 This catalog only includes a small-ish part of Audible’s entire catalog.
-But that’s still over 9000 Fiction and Nonfiction books!
+But that’s still over 9000 free audiobooks for you – Nonfiction and Fiction books!

 So, Audible effectively fixed the problem where subscribers complained they had nothing to listen to for 3 weeks until they would get their next credit.
 You can now fill this time by listening to Audible Plus books for free!